Over the last year, we have had over 5,000 candidates pass through our engineering hiring process.

-Since we last wrote about how we interview engineers at CircleCI over two years ago, we raised two more funding rounds and almost tripled the size of our engineering department.
-To keep up with our growing organization, we also needed to update our hiring process to a model that fits our current needs better.
+Since we last wrote about how we interview engineers at CircleCI over two years ago, we raised two more funding rounds and almost tripled the size of our engineering team.
+To keep up with our growing organization, we also needed to update our hiring process to a model that fits our current needs even better.

 This post will cover new structures put in place, the reasons behind those structures, and a detailed rundown of the current interview process we use to hire engineers at CircleCI.

 We still don’t believe in whiteboarding interviews or other interview practices that are still common in our industry and mostly designed to set candidates up for failure.
 Our main goals for interviewing candidates are:

 - Identify the best candidates and invite them to join our company.

 - Provide all candidates with a positive experience.